 - If you’re looking for a more robust dish, try adding pancetta or bacon.

-Green beans are a perfect side for any occasion, whether you’re hosting a dinner party or just making a weeknight meal.
+Green beans (See Also: what to do with a can of green beans) are a perfect side for any occasion, whether you’re hosting a dinner party or just making a weeknight meal.

 With so many ways to prepare them, you’re sure to find a recipe that everyone will love.

 If you haven’t tried pairing lentils and rice with roasted Brussels sprouts, you’re missing out on a delicious and healthy side dish.

 These little green veggies have a savory flavor that pairs perfectly with the earthy taste of lentils and rice.